 Now that you’re more familiar with the SAT, let’s review the structure of its competitor, the ACT.

-The ACT, which stands for American College Testing, is another standardized test popular among colleges and universities to assess high school student's readiness for college-level academics.
+The ACT, which stands for American College Test, is another standardized test popular among colleges and universities to assess high school student's readiness for college-level academics.
 The ACT is developed and administered by ACT, Inc.

 A distinctive aspect of the ACT, as compared to the SAT, is the addition of a Science section.
 This 35-minute section, consisting of 40 questions, evaluates your abilities to interpret, analyze, evaluate, reason, and solve problems within a natural sciences framework.